Late Holocene relative sea-level records from coral microatolls in Singapore

 Abstract

-Late Holocene relative sea-level (RSL) data are important to understand the processes driving RSL change, but there is a lack of precise RSL data from the Sunda Shelf.
-Here, we produced the first Late Holocene RSL record from coral microatolls at Siloso Point in Sentosa, Singapore, demonstrating for the first time the utility of Diploastrea heliopora microatolls as sea-level indicators.
-We produced 12 sea-level index points and three marine limiting data.
-The precision of the RSL data (< ± 0.2 m, 2σ, and < ± 26 yrs uncertainties, 95% highest density region), combined with the surface profiles of the coral microatolls, reveal small RSL fluctuations superimposed on a net RSL fall of 0.31 ± 0.18 m between 2.8 kyrs BP and 0.6 kyrs BP, at background rates between -0.1 ± 0.3 mm/yr and -0.2 ± 0.7 mm/yr.
-There are fluctuations in the rate of RSL fall, with periods of stable (between 2.8 and 2.5 kyrs BP), rising (at ~1.8 kyrs BP) and stable (from 0.8 to 0.6 kyrs BP) RSL.
-The Siloso RSL record shows good agreement with published, high-quality RSL data within the Sunda Shelf, except at 0.8 kyrs BP when data from Merang, Malaysia indicate a lower RSL lowstand than suggested by the Siloso record.
+Late Holocene relative sea-level (RSL) data are important to understand the drivers of RSL change, but there is a lack of precise RSL records from the Sunda Shelf.
+Here, we produced a Late Holocene RSL reconstruction from coral microatolls in Singapore, demonstrating for the first time the utility of Diploastrea heliopora microatolls as sea-level indicators.
+We produced 12 sea-level index points and three marine limiting data with a precision of < ± 0.2 m (2σ) and < ± 26 yrs uncertainties (95% highest density region).
+The data show a RSL fall of 0.31 ± 0.18 m between 2.8 kyrs BP and 0.6 kyrs BP, at rates between -0.1 ± 0.3 mm/yr and -0.2 ± 0.7 mm/yr.
+Surface profiles of the fossil coral microatolls suggest fluctuations in the rate of RSL fall: 1) stable between 2.8 and 2.5 kyrs BP; 2) rising at ~1.8 kyrs BP; and 3) stable from 0.8 to 0.6 kyrs BP.
+The microatoll record shows general agreement with published, high-quality RSL data within the Sunda Shelf.
 Comparison to a suite of glacial isostatic adjustment (GIA) models indicate preference for lower viscosities in the mantle.
-However, more high quality and precise Late Holocene RSL data are needed to evaluate the drivers of RSL change in the region, the existence of a regional Late Holocene RSL lowstand, and to better constrain the GIA model parameters for the region.
+However, more high quality and precise Late Holocene RSL data are needed to further evaluate the drivers of RSL change in the region and better constrain GIA model parameters.

 DOI